Translate French video to English | AI tool | HeyGen

 Use videos with clear audio and minimal background noise

-These steps help the final English version feel refined and easy to follow.
+These steps help the final English version feel polished and easy to follow.

 Features of HeyGen French video translation

-From a single French video, HeyGen AI lets you create multiple English outputs based on what you need.
+From a single French video, HeyGen AI lets you create multiple English outputs depending on your needs.

 You can: